 - 1 cup small pasta such as elbow, ditalini, acini di pepe or any other small soup pasta

-- 3 packed cups baby kale or spinach can also use escarole, rapini, cabbage, or any other bitter winter green, chopped.
+- 3 packed cups baby kale or spinach (can also use escarole, rapini, cabbage, or any other bitter winter green, chopped)

 - 1 - 2 tablespoons lemon juice

-- Kosher salt and balck papper to taste
+- Kosher salt and balck papper, to taste

-- extra-virgin olive oil for drizzling
+- extra-virgin olive oil, for drizzling

 Instructions

-- In a large bowl, beat together the egg, garlic, parsley, basil, lemon zest, salt, and pepper.
+- In a large bowl, use a fork to beat together the egg, garlic, parsley, basil, lemon zest, salt, and pepper.
 Add the turkey, breadcrumbs, and Parmesan cheese and mix with your hands until well combined.
 Form the mixture into tiny meatballs, about 1/2 inch in diameter and place them on prepared baking pan.
 Tip: Lightly wet, or oil, your hands if the meatball mexture is sticking to your hands.

 - Set an oven rack 7 to 8 inches from the heat and heat the broiler to high.
 Once the broiler is hot, broil the meatballs until just starting to brown on one side about 4 minutes.
 Remove from oven and set aside.